Can You Export Google Photos to iCloud?

 Tip: Before uploading to iCloud, you may have to unzip the exported Google Photos data into a folder.

 However, all the worries can go away if you use a professional cloud-to-cloud data transfer service, MultCloud, to export your Google Photos to iCloud Photos with a single click and 3 easy steps.
-MultCloud offers a secure web interface and convenient iOS and Android apps for you to manage all your clouds in one place.
+MultCloud offers a secure web interface and convenient iOS and Android apps to manage all your clouds in one place.
 And the Cloud Transfer function helps seamlessly transfer files between cloud storage services.

 - Efficient: One-key data transfer, backup, and sync between clouds.